Love Song for a Vampire: Commercial performance

 The single achieved considerable commercial success internationally, peaking at number three in the United Kingdom and the Republic of Ireland.
 Additionally, "Love Song for a Vampire" by itself reached number four in Spain and number ten in France.
 In the United States, it reached number twenty-four on the Billboard Alternative Airplay charts.
 Alongside "Little Bird", it was certified Silver by the British Phonographic Industry (BPI) in the United Kingdom on 1 March 1993, indicating sales in excess of 200,000 copies.

 Music video

-The accompanying music video for "Love Song for a Vampire" was directed by British director Sophie Muller.
+The music video for "Love Song for a Vampire" was directed by British director Sophie Muller.
 It features Lennox, seen in a dark garden at night very similar to Lucy Westenra's in the film, and wearing a similar white dress.
 As she sings, several excerpts from the film are shown, and the video ends as what appears to be holy light shines upon her, very similar to what happens during Dracula's death at the film's end.
 David Sinclair from Rolling Stone complimented it as an "extraordinary video", and "a striking display of sinister melancholia by Lennox intercut with a tour de force of special culled from the movie."